I propose to you that salvation and security are not synonymous, and, therefore, not inseparable.

 Now for security.

 When the Holy Spirit indwells a believer, then, and only then, is he secure.
-When the Holy Spirit does not indwell a believer, one must prove that he is a believer through obedience to God’s commands given in his time.
+When the Holy Spirit does not indwell a believer (thus leaving that believer without a guaranteed inheritance), he must prove that he is a believer through obedience to God’s commands given in his time.

 Eternal security is not based upon one’s spirituality, gender or nationality.
 It is not based on God’s character or the doctrine of man’s depravity or whatever other statements you’ve read in your commentaries.